 - They're also eco-friendly in other ways.
 LED bulbs are fully recyclable, and contain none of the poisonous materials such as mercury that old lighting methods use.

 - LED bulbs are also extremely durable.
 They won't fail during an electrical surge, and all but the most violent knock will do them little damage.
-Also, as LED lamps age, they slowly become less bright rather than simply blowing out, giving you plenty of time to stock replacements.
+Also, as LED lamps age, their brightness diminishes rather than simply blowing out, giving you plenty of time to stock replacements.

 - LED light works on a tightly controlled wavelength, meaning there are less harmful UV emissions and less energy wastage through heat.